Equivariant dissipation in non-archimedean groups: Introduction

 \section{Introduction}

 In his seminal work on metric measure geometry~\cite[Chapter~3$\tfrac{1}{2}$]{Gromov99}, Gromov introduced the \emph{observable distance}, $d_{\mathrm{conc}}$, a metric on the set of isomorphism classes of $mm$-spaces, i.e., separable complete metric spaces equipped with a Borel probability measure.
-This metric generates an interesting topology, commonly referred to as the \emph{concentration topology}, which generalizes the well-known L\'evy concentration property in a very natural way: a sequence of $mm$-spaces has the L\'evy concentration property if and only if it converges to a singleton with respect Gromov's concentration topology.
+This metric generates an interesting topology, commonly referred to as the \emph{concentration topology}, which generalizes the \emph{L\'evy concentration property}~\cite{levy,milman,MilmanSchechtman} in a very natural way: a sequence of $mm$-spaces constitutes a L\'evy family if and only if it converges to a singleton space with respect Gromov's concentration topology.
 Inspired by the work of Gromov and Milman~\cite{GromovMilman} on applications of concentration to dynamics of topological groups, Pestov proposed to study instances of concentration to non-trivial spaces in the context of topological groups~\cite[Section~7.4]{PestovBook} (see also his work with Giordano~\cite[Section~7]{GiordanoPestov}).

 In the present note, we study Gromov's observable distance with regard to \emph{non-archimedean} topological groups, i.e., those whose neutral element admits a neighborhood basis consisting of (open) subgroups.
 More specifically, our focus will be on the topological group $\mathrm{Sym}(\mathbb{N})$ of all permutations of the set $\mathbb{N}$ of natural numbers, endowed with the topology of pointwise convergence.
 In~\cite{GlasnerWeiss02}, Glasner and Weiss showed that the closed subspace $\mathrm{LO}(\mathbb{N}) \subseteq 2^{\mathbb{N} \times \mathbb{N}}$ of linear orders on $\mathbb{N}$, equipped with the natural continuous left $\mathrm{Sym}(\mathbb{N})$-action given by constitutes the universal minimal flow of $\mathrm{Sym}(\mathbb{N})$ and admits a unique $\mathrm{Sym}(\mathbb{N})$-invariant Borel probability measure $\mu_{\mathrm{LO}}$.
 Their results prompted Pestov to pose the following question.